koalo/JSCacheDB/README.md

 Server-Side Interface
 ---------------------
-The interface between JSCacheDB and your database is ....
+JSCacheDB will talk to your server via periodic AJAX request.
 A sample PHP interface to a mySQL database is implemented in JSCacheDBInterface.php.

+Each POST request has a parameter `store` with the table to use and `action`.
+There are three actions:

+### get
+Returns a JSON array of all objects in this table.
+Executed SQL command: `SELECT`

+### put
+Store the object transferred as parameter `data` to the database.
+If the primary key already exists, an `UPDATE` is executed, otherwise an `INSERT`.

+### reserve
+Reserve a new key range with block size given as blockSize attribute in `data`.
+Return a JSON object with min set to the smallest and max set to the biggest value of the reserved range.
+The server has to shift the auto-increment value to max+1.

+**IMPORTANT:** Other applications that write to the server have to use the auto-increment values (write NULL to the primary key field).
+At least for mySQL I found no possibility to ensure this at database level.

 Common Pitfalls
 ---------------